meteor/react-packages/docs/index.md

 <h1>Getting started with React in Meteor</h1>

 Using Meteor and React together is awesome.
-Meteor gives you a fast, easy to use solution for client-side data management, and React gives you a way to structure your app's UI from reusable components.
+Meteor gives you a fast, easy to use solution for data management across client and server, and React gives you a way to structure your app's UI from reusable components.

 > <span style="color: red">Warning: this guide is for a set of packages that are currently in development, so you will not be able to install them yet.
 When we are done, we'll do an official announcement!</span>